JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 Speed
 -----

-No, no.  Not the "Oh my god, my KDEs are soooo fast" that many people fairly associate with Gentoo users.
+No, no.  Not the "Oh my god, my KDEs are so fast" that many people fairly associate with Gentoo users.
 I'm talking about the basic package handling tasks.